 At Sharow CE Primary School we firmly believe that all children have an entitlement to be educated alongside their peers.
 As an inclusive community we are committed to developing inclusive cultures, policies and practices.
 We actively seek to remove the barriers to learning and participation that can hinder or exclude individual pupils, or groups of pupils.
 This means that equality of opportunity must be a reality for our children.
 We make this a reality through the attention that we pay to the different groups of children within our school

 At Sharow CE Primary School we are committed to high achievement for all, supporting children and their families in making the best of the opportunities available to them.
 All children should have the opportunity to feel valued, to experience success and feel positive about themselves.
 If you have any questions or concerns please don't hesitate to get in touch.'

 We produce an annual report on our work with children with special educational needs or disabilities.
-Click below to read it.
+See attached

 Special Education Needs Information Report